danigiri/ant-contrib-osgi/README.md

 ant-contrib-osgi
 ================

 Ant Contrib OSGi packaging as a fragment that attaches to an OSGi bundle named 'org.apache.ant'.
-To use, build using 'mvn package' and add the resulting fragment jar to your OSGi environment and use the ant-contrib tasks normally (don't forget to add '<taskdef resource="net/sf/antcontrib/antcontrib.properties"/>' to your xml file).
+To use, build using 'mvn package' and add the resulting fragment jar to your OSGi environment and use the ant-contrib tasks normally (don't forget to add ```<taskdef resource="net/sf/antcontrib/antcontrib.properties"/>``` to your xml file).

 Enjoy! :+1: